gdauby/spacodiR/README.md

 key function `spacodi.calc` used to compute various metrics of phylogenetic/functional community structures.

-All functions were written by JE Eastman, Tim CE Paine and OJ Hardy.
+Functions were written by JE Eastman, Tim CE Paine, OJ Hardy, G Dauby.

 Computations of various statistics rely on C code also found in an executable software that can be found in the following link: